kubeflow/pipelines/samples/contrib/e2e-outlier-drift-explainer/README.md

 kubectl rollout status  deploy/nfs-cp-nfs-client-provisioner -n kubeflow
 ```

-If you build the pipeline python using Kale from the notebook you will at present need to modify the created pyhton and change the Kale `VolumeOp` by adding a `storage_class` for the NFS PV, for example:
+If you build the pipeline Python DSL using Kale from the notebook you will at present need to modify the created pyhton and change the Kale `VolumeOp` by adding a `storage_class` for the NFS PV, for example:

 ```
 marshal_vop = dsl.VolumeOp(